-There are so many things to do in Warsaw (Poland).
-In this post, you'll read all you need to know to have a great trip to Warsaw.
-You'll read about our selected list of attractions, museums, food & drink spots, shopping hacks, breathtaking views, and off the beaten path experiences that you shouldn’t miss when visiting Warsaw.
+There are so many things to do in Warsaw.
+In this post, we are going to highlight the best attractions, museums, restaurants, nightlife, shopping hotspots, breathtaking views, and off the beaten path experiences that you shouldn’t miss when visiting Warsaw.

 Here is a list of what I think are the best museums in Warsaw, with an indication of when you can enter free of charge.